Replicable-MARL/MARLlib/docs/source/algorithm/ppo_family.rst

 Algorithm Insights
 ^^^^^^^^^^^^^^^^^^^^^^^

-Value decomposition PPO focuses on learning the credit assignment similar to the joint Q learning family and belongs to the on-policy value decomposition algorithm.
+VDPPO focuses on the credit assignment learning, which is similar to the joint Q learning family.
-VDPPO is easy to understand when you are familiar with both :ref:`QMIX` and :ref:`VDA2C`.
+VDPPO is easy to understand when you have basic idea of :ref:`QMIX` and :ref:`VDA2C`.

+.. admonition:: You Should Know
-#.
-Like the joint Q learning family, VDPPO only applies to cooperative multi-agent tasks.
+    - Like the joint Q learning family, VDPPO only applies to cooperative multi-agent tasks.
-#.
-The sampling efficiency of VDPPO is worse than joint Q learning family algorithms.
+    - The sampling efficiency of VDPPO is worse than joint Q learning family algorithms.
-#.
-VDPPO can be applied to both discrete and continuous control problems.
+    - VDPPO can be applied to both discrete and continuous control problems, which is a good news compared to discrete-only joint Q learning algorithms

 Math Formulation
 ^^^^^^^^^^^^^^^^^^